Ga-68 Dotatate Scan

 How do I get ready for a Ga-68 dotatate scan?

-If you are taking octreotide or somatostatin, you may need to stop the medication prior to the scan.
+If you are taking octreotide or somatostatin, you may need to stop the medication before having the scan.
 You should talk about this with your provider.
 You do not need to fast (avoid eating) before the test.
 Drink plenty of water before the test.
 You should drink 1 liter of fluid during the 2 hours before the test.
-Keep drinking plenty of water for a few hours following the test to help wash the radiotracer out of your body.
+Keep drinking plenty of water for a few hours after the test to help wash the radiotracer out of your body.

 If you are pregnant or nursing a baby, you should tell your provider before the scan.